The one question we all face.

 Squarespace and Shopify exist to save you time and reduce risk.
 Custom is for when business needs truly don't fit in the box.

-Why not Wordpress?
-It'll get the job done, but you’re signing up for constant updates, security patching, and everything will take ~15% longer.
+Why not WordPress?
+It'll get the job done, but you're signing up for constant updates, security patching, and everything will take about 15% longer.

 Not sure which way to go?